javascript-tutorial/pl.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 ## Summary

-- The nullish coalescing operator `??` provides a short way to choose the first "defined" value from a list.
+- Operator łączenia wartości null `??` provides a short way to choose the first "defined" value from a list.

     It's used to assign default values to variables: